2025 Basketball Champions League Asia – East

 The 2025 Basketball Champions League Asia – East (BCL Asia – East) was the qualification tournament for the 2025 Basketball Champions League Asia.
-The tournament involved club teams from the East Asia (EABA) and Southeast Asia (SEABA) sub-zones of FIBA Asia.
+The tournament involved teams from the East Asia (EABA) and Southeast Asia (SEABA) sub-zones of FIBA Asia.
 The games were held on March 24 to May 31, 2025, and two teams advanced to the 2025 Basketball Champions League Asia.

 Entrant teams

 The eight teams participated in the following games.